Tosykie/CrySPR/README.md

 - Structure generation (pyxtal) from the input info (e.g., formula, Z, space group, etc.)  and local (optimization) relaxation (ase, ML-IAPs)

-- Implement global search task for crystal structure prediction using particle swarm optimization (PSO) foe a given reduced formula
+- Implement global search task for crystal structure prediction using particle swarm optimization (PSO) foe a given reduced formula (in dev ...)

 - More in development